sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 ### SONiC Application Extension Security Considerations

-There are a lots of aspects about security when it comes to running arbitrary 3rd party Dockers on SONiC, making sure the container is restricted to do only what it is supposed to is a complex functionality peace here.
+There are a lots of aspects about security when it comes to running arbitrary SONiC packages on SONiC.
+Making sure the container is restricted to do only what it is supposed to is a complex functionality peace here.
 Security considerations of Phase 1 of Application Extension feature stand on an assumptions that 3rd party Dockers are secured and trusted.